danielmiessler/fabric/README.md

 ## Updates

 > [!NOTE]
-> February 24, 2025
+> April 16, 2025
 >
-> - Fabric now supports Sonnet 3.7!
-Update and use `-S` to select it as your default if you want, or just use the shortcut `-m claude-3-7-sonnet-latest`.
+> - Fabric now supports Grok (from XAI)!
+Update and use `-S` to select it as your default if you want, or just use the shortcut `-m grok-3-beta`.
 Enjoy!

 ## What and why